Agent’s fees can consume a sizeable slice of the annual rental income for your investment property, but do they equate to money well spent?

-One in four Australian property owners manage their own property, taking care of everything from advertising for tenants to arranging emergency repairs, according to 2018 research by Finder.
+One in four Australian property owners manages their own property, taking care of everything from advertising for tenants to arranging emergency repairs, according to 2018 research by Finder.

-It makes sense to consider the pros and cons of DIY management versus paying a professional to handle the hassle, before deciding which approach is best for you.
+It makes sense to consider the pros and cons of DIY management of property investment versus paying a professional to handle the hassle, before deciding which approach is best for you.

 Most investors who self-manage do so to save money – and the savings can be significant.